 When using two oil tanks, always put a line with an equalizing valve between the tanks.
 This line should be below the lowest tank oil level to allow easy adjustment of tank oil level when cylinder seals bypass.

 When filling air-over-oil tanks, stroke the cylinder toward the low one.
-This action exhausts the tanks’ air for fill-plug removal and allows replenishing without overfilling.
-Also there is a minimum of trapped air in the piping and the cylinder.
+This action exhausts the tank's air for fill-plug removal and allows replenishing without overfilling.
+Also, it traps minimal air in the piping and the cylinder.
 Never fill a tank to capacity when the cylinder is stroked away from it.
 If oil gets into the cylinder as well as the tank, it will overflow as soon as the cylinder strokes.

 Install a solenoid or pilot-operated shut-off valve in the oil lines to the cylinder for accurate control.
 A shut-off valve makes it possible to precisely position and hold the cylinder for long periods.
 Since oil is practically non-compressible, a cylinder will not move even if outside forces push against it.
 If excessive outside force is possible, install a relief circuit to protect the cylinder and machine structure.
 Tandem cylinders in air-over-oil circuits.